-Teachers' appraisal reports will, where the appraiser is not the Headteacher, contain a pay recommendation to the Headteacher, which the Headteacher will take into account when making their recommendation to the Governing Body.
-Where there is a difference in the pay recommendation (between that of the appraiser and the Headteacher) the Governing Body will be made aware by the Headteacher of the appraiser's recommendation [Note: individual Schools need to decide locally, in discussion with staff whether it is the Appraiser or the Headteacher who will have responsibility for making pay recommendations]
+Teachers' appraisal reports will, where the appraiser is not the Principal, contain a pay recommendation to the Principal, which the Principal will take into account when making their recommendation to the Trustees'.
+Where there is a difference in the pay recommendation (between that of the appraiser and the Principal) the Trustees' will be made aware by the Principal of the appraiser's recommendation.

 To be fair and transparent, assessments of performance will be properly rooted in evidence.
-In this school we will ensure fairness by (insert here how the school will ensure that objectives and assessments are consistent, including any arrangements for quality assurance and moderation).
+In this College we will ensure fairness by following our Appraisal Policy.

-The evidence used will be only that available through the performance management/appraisal process and can include the School's self-review process.
+The evidence used will be only that available through the performance management/appraisal process and can include the College's self-review process.

 Teachers' appraisal reports will contain pay recommendations.
-Final decisions about whether or not to accept a pay recommendation will be made by the Governing Body, having regard to the appraisal report, and taking into account advice from the Senior Leadership Team.
-The Governing Body will ensure that appropriate funding is allocated for pay progression at all levels.
+Final decisions about whether or not to accept a pay recommendation will be made by the Trustees', having regard to the appraisal report, and taking into account advice from the Senior Leadership Team.
+The Trustees' will ensure that appropriate funding is allocated for pay progression at all levels.